HauberDevs/Novium/README.md

 ## Compile it yourself

-> [!WARNING]
+> [!NOTE]
 > If you are looking for compiled binaries, please go to the [Releases](https://github.com/HauberRBLX/Novium/releases) Tab.
-The following is mainly for developers to compile their own executables for Novium.
+> The following is mainly for developers to compile their own executables for Novium.

 1. First off, please make sure that you have [Python 3.4.10](https://matejhorvat.si/en/windows/python/index.htm) installed as this is what the application was made with.
 Please also make sure you follow the installations instructions inside that folder.